35+ Boston Restaurants with Cozy Fireplaces

 928 Massachusetts Ave., Central Square, 617-945-1761, pammyscambridge.com.

-Detour from the bustle of Harvard Square and seek out this glamorous dining space.
+Detour from the bustle of Harvard Square and seek out this glamorous, second-floor dining space.
 Even better, grab a seat next to one of the restaurant’s three fireplaces with a drink and an indulgent dessert.

 91 Winthrop St., Cambridge, 617-714-3206, parsniprestaurant.com.